tkurze/exchangelib/docs/index.md

 ```

 Cancel the subscription when you're done synchronizing.
 This is not supported for push
 subscriptions.
-They cancel automatically after a certain amount of failed attempts.
+They cancel automatically after a certain amount of failed attempts, or
+you can let your callback URL send an unsubscribe response as described above.
 ```python
 a.inbox.unsubscribe(subscription_id)
 ```